Jump to:

 Availability.
 Prioritize a service provider that communicates effectively and can access your test chamber promptly.
 Ongoing testing often runs outside of ‘normal’ work hours, so work with a company that can accommodate your schedule.
 The other side of availability has to do with parts in stock.
 If you need to replace a defective piece of your test chamber, you’d like to be able to do so quickly and at a low cost.

 Expertise.
-The best test chamber service companies provide general expertise as well as demonstrate strong technical skills.
-They also work on all test chambers, regardless of manufacturers.
-Think about it.
-You may have test chambers in your lab that are 10, 15, or even 20 years old from different brands.
+The best test chamber service companies provide general expertise and demonstrate strong technical skills.
+They also work on all test chambers, regardless of manufacturer.
+Consider it: You may have test chambers in your lab that are 10, 15, or even 20 years old from different brands.
 Calling one service company instead of one for each is ideal.

 For more information, we encourage you to read our Guide to Test Chamber Service.